 To display an explanation of the session variables, choose Help for this screen in the dialog box.
-You can find this documentation in the appendix to this article.

 Session variables make values of the ABAP user context available to ABAP Core Data Services (CDS) views.
 By default, the dialog box shown in Figure 3 has the session variables of the business application that was traced by ST05.

 If you use these default values, the execution of the PlanViz will reflect the reality of the traced business application.

 If you change these default values, the execution of the PlanViz will not necessarily reflect the reality of the traced business application.

 When you confirm the dialog box, the PlanViz is executed.